Thunderstorms & Meteors

 Thanks to the effort of the boys and girls in the Marble Cliffs fire brigade, all the buildings except the forestry main building were saved.

 2025 was not a good year for Marble Cliffs.
 Just as we were getting back on our feet after the thunder storm, reports are coming in that a meteor is heading right for us!
 Do we have emergency shelters for our citizens?
 No. Have I learned anything from my previous cities?
 Apparently not.
 Let’s hope it doesn’t hit something important.
-Or something important.
+Or someone important.
 Like me.
 I should probably get myself a bunker.
 Come to think of it, I don’t even have a proper mayor’s house, which doesn’t seem fitting.

 The huge meteor hit us right in between Morning Wood, and our money press, also known as the furniture factory.
 It didn’t hit anything directly, but the shockwave was still devastating.
 A lot of roads had to be fixed to allow emergency services to respond to Morning Wood, where most of the buildings had been destroyed.